PNNL scientists win 5 R&D 100 awards for environment, biology, energy and security technologies

 Editor's note: An earlier version of this news release did not mention the Micro Power Source.

-Tags: Energy, Fundamental Science, National Security, EMSL, Awards and Honors, Energy Efficiency, Renewable Energy, Batteries, Chemistry, Biology, Nanoscience, Mass Spectrometry, Radiation Detection
+Tags: Energy, Fundamental Science, National Security, EMSL, Awards and Honors, Energy Efficiency, Renewable Energy, Batteries, Chemistry, Biology, Nanoscience, Mass Spectrometry and Separations, Radiation Detection